The Climb

 Now, I’m not saying relationship building is a piece of cake.
 I’ve had my share of working with readers who are still trying to grapple with this thing called "reading" and often come to me already discouraged and aware that they lag behind their fellow readers.
 And when being introduced as, "Dr. G.G., the Reading Specialist"...well let's just say it's evident that I have my work cut out when my seven year olds meet me for the first time and have a side conversation that often ends with, "How is she going to fix our problems with reading if she isn't even a real doctor?" (shaking my head and smiling at the same time).

-But my goal for all of my kiddos that I work with is simple- I want them to LOVE the fact that they can read and that they LOVE reading what they read.
-Whether it be fiction, nonfiction, poetry, graphic novels, comics, online articles or the Chick-Fil-A menu-whatever it is, students NEED to leave our classrooms feeling that they are equipped to pick up a piece of literature on their own and experience the wonders of reading.
+But my goal for all the kids I work with is simple: I want them to love the fact that they can read and that they love reading what they read.
+Whether it's fiction, nonfiction, poetry, graphic novels, comics, online articles, or the Chick-fil-A menu, whatever it is, students need to leave our classrooms feeling that they are equipped to pick up a piece of literature on their own and experience the wonders of reading.

 In order to get to this point, practicing is crucial.
 In comes guided support and independent reading with conferring sessions.
-Now, independent reading, while great in practice and needed for kids to grow in multiple areas in literacy, can also be a detrimental period of time if students are not equipped with the proper tools or side coaching.
-So we have be cautious of how we support our readers when they are with us, and when they are not.
+Now, independent reading, while great in practice and needed for kids to grow in multiple areas of literacy, can also be a detrimental period of time if students are not equipped with the proper tools or side coaching.
+Therefore, we must be cautious about how we support our readers when they are with us and when they are not.

-One might say, kids can learn from reading pictures during independent reading with any text or complexity of a text.
+One might say that kids can learn from reading pictures during independent reading with any text, regardless of the text's complexity.
 I agree.
-Others might say, kids can learn from using context clues during independent reading with any text or complexity of a text.
+Others might argue that children can learn from using context clues during independent reading with any text, regardless of its complexity.
 I agree.
-Many would argue that independent reading with choice of any text or complexity of a text is important to keep kids motivated.
+Many would argue that independent reading with a choice of any text or the complexity of a text is important to keep kids motivated.
 I agree.
-In fact, I’ll probably with almost everything regarding to the importance of independent reading.
+In fact, I’ll probably agree with almost everything regarding the importance of independent reading.

 But, I’ve also seen kids who want to know how to read something that they chose and just aren’t there...yet.

-So with that said, guided support in literacy has to coincide with meeting kiddos where they are at and getting them to that place of where you both know they want to be.
+So, with that said, guided support in literacy has to coincide with meeting kids where they are and getting them to that place where you both know they want to be.

-Guided support in literacy should therefore, be tailored, customized, and built on what EVERY child in a class NEEDS and WANTS.
-In my Reading Specialist days, this included all of my 85 kiddos, K-5 who loved this concept.
+Guided support in literacy should therefore be tailored, customized, and built on what every child in a class needs and wants.
+In my Reading Specialist days, this included all 85 of my K-5 students, who loved this concept.

 What about levels?

-Well, levels were simply a tool for myself and my students to use if needed.
-Until mass productions of existing and ongoing publishing of leveled books/materials (both print and online) from reputable companies and authors disappear, we take information concerning levels as an opportunity to educate ourselves on our students and where we are at in understanding the implications of literacy behaviors as literacy educators.
-So, levels in a nutshell, are simply a reference tool-nothing more.
+Well, levels were simply a tool for my students and me to use if needed.
+Until the mass production of existing and ongoing leveled books/materials (both print and online) from reputable companies and authors disappears, we take information concerning levels as an opportunity to educate ourselves on our students and our current understanding of the implications of literacy behaviors as literacy educators.
+So, levels in a nutshell are simply a reference tool, nothing more.

-“Leveling up” doesn't necessarily have to translate to moving up levels; it can also translate to having goals established on a monthly basis on reading behaviors, expressing in-depth thoughts in literacy journals (we LOVED using Richard Allington's Giggles, Goosebumps & Tears concept) and using tools or multiple strategies if and when needed to demonstrate growth as a reader.
+“Leveling up” doesn't necessarily have to translate to moving up levels; it can also translate to having goals established monthly on reading behaviors, expressing in-depth thoughts in literacy journals (we LOVED using Richard Allington's Giggles, Goosebumps & Tears concept), and using tools or multiple strategies if and when needed to demonstrate growth as a reader.

 I often found that while manuals and checklists were easy and quick to use, reading behaviors, observations and student input (what they shared with me as a reader to another reader), were what informed instructional decisions best.

 I also found that when my own students understood that guided support in literacy simply meant having a personal trainer in literacy, they actually looked forward to our sessions together.
-They knew that I was going to coach them along the way, carefully giving them strategic feedback, empowering them with tools, and building up their confidence to the point of which they would not be afraid to try, fail and try again.
-In fact, after a certain point, they were going to want to take risks guaranteed!
+They knew that I would coach them along the way, carefully providing them with strategic feedback, empowering them with tools, and building their confidence to the point where they would not be afraid to try, fail, and try again.
+In fact, after a certain point, they would want to take risks, guaranteed!
 Why?
-Because they knew that no matter what, they were going to have a solid safety net (me) throughout this experience.
+Because they knew that, no matter what, they would have a solid safety net (me) throughout this experience.

 (Check out ILA's Children's Rights to Read here).

-So through "auditioning" trials and landing a "recording deal"as being official readers for audio books, students integrated the use of QR codes and other apps to provide all students the opportunity to experience the splendor of all books.
+So through "auditioning" trials and landing a "recording deal"as official readers for audiobooks, students integrated the use of QR codes and other apps to provide all students the opportunity to experience the splendor of all books.
 No restrictions.

-Inquiry is at the sole of learning, constructivism is at the heart of growing, and equity to accessing literacy is simply a non-negotiable.
+Inquiry is at the sole of learning, constructivism is at the heart of growing, and equity in accessing literacy is simply a non-negotiable.

 Final casual thoughts-

-Remember that as educators, we all have the privilege to witness a climb.
+Remember that, as educators, we all have the privilege of witnessing a climb.
 WE get to do that!

 There’s no secret.
 No magic bullet.
-No specific algorithm that is driven by some formulaic approach correlated to some fixed all-in-one program that can do this.
+There is no specific algorithm driven by a formulaic approach or a fixed, all-in-one program that can accomplish this.
 It simply comes down to you and your kiddos.

 Exemplary teachers suggest that teaching cannot be packaged.
 Exemplary teaching is responsive to children's needs not regurgitation of a common script.